Subscribe to Body Moments Newsletter and get a FREE e-book!

 The Function of the Forearms

-When you learn about the forearms, overuse of this area results in one of the most common body-mind-soul conditions of all: carpel tunnel syndrome.
-The carpel tunnel is a tight passageway for the median nerve, as it travels through the wrist to the hand.
+When you learn about the forearms, overuse of this area results in one of the most common body-mind-soul conditions of all: carpal tunnel syndrome.
+The carpal tunnel is a tight passageway for the median nerve, as it travels through the wrist to the hand.
 The tunnel is created between bones and ligaments of the wrist.
 If the median nerve becomes pinched or swollen, it can cause numbness and pain in certain fingers in the hand.
-You can read more about this condition at WebMD and various other websites.

 The Body Metaphor for the Forearms and Hands

-The use of body metaphors is a very common occurrence in the cultures of the English language and is a reflection of our cultural knowledge of the body mind connection.
-To understand this concept in more depth I have written What is a Metaphor and Why is it Important? so you can understand this concept more fully.
+The use of body metaphors is a very common occurrence in the cultures of the English language and is a reflection of our cultural awareness of the mind-body connection.

 Our hands are a highly significant part of how we sense the world.
 We handle things and touch things to better experience them.
 The body metaphor for the hands, is regarding how well we handle things in our lives.